Iraneus/betamedneed/how.md

 bodyClass: page-about
 ---

-## Onboarding
+## Joining Medneed Research

+Medneed.org is a research initiative of <a href="https://www.medneed.com/" target="_blank">Medneed</a>

-Send request to **admin@medneed.com** with your full name, qualifications and details of your licensing board or council.
+Send your request and all enquiries to **admin@medneed.com** with mail title "Medneed Research".

-The information you provide will be verified and you will be onboarded if approved.

-Using Medneed is **free** to all approved physicians.
-Premium services are paid as needed.

 ![Order on Medneed](/images/illustrations/doc-pharm.png)

-Join <a href="/services/workshop">Workshop</a> online when available to learn more about helpful resources.
+Also join <a href="/services/workshop">Workshop</a> online when available to learn more about helpful resources.

-Follow Medneed updates on social:
+Follow more Medneed updates on social:

 <a href="https://www.linkedin.com/company/medneedservice/" target="_blank">Linkedin</a>

 <a href="https://www.facebook.com/medneedservice" target="_blank">Facebook</a>